niknow/BankCSVtoQif/README.rst

 Then you have to implement the abstractmethods such that they correctly parse the csv from that bank, see also the `BankAccountConfig` class for more documentation on this.

+It is a good idea to write tests, to install the dependencies used for testing and execute the test, just do

+    python setup.py test
+    python -m unittest test.test_banks

 Uninstallation
 -------